 1Gottwald, Norman K. A Light to the Nations, New York: Harper & Row, 1959.

-"Missions work is not simply something good that we can do.
+"Missions work is not simply something a good thing that is optional for us.
 It is a core essential of our faith." -- Nora Williams, Nazarene Bible College student

 |What kind of online student are you?
 Do others think of you as Busy or Wordy or Disconnected Dan?
 Do you sometimes come off to others as Oblivious or Trite-ly or even End-times Edith? . . [ more ]|